alineduardiacoban/securitynotes/src/websecurityacademy/command_injection/theory.md

     * **A**vailability - can be used to delete content in the application
 * Remote code execution on the host operating system

-### Impact of Command Injection Attacks
-* Unauthorized access to the application and host operating system.
-    * **C**onfidentiality – Command injection can be used to view sensitive information.
-    * **I**ntegrity – Command injection can be used to alter content in the application.
-    * **A**vailability – Command injection can be used to delete content in the application.
-* Remote code execution on the operating system

 ---

 ## How To Find Command Injection?